USC's new Caboolture campus in 2018

 From 1 January 2018, QUT’s Caboolture campus will be transferred to USC.
 Pending final agreements and approvals, USC will offer USC programs and courses at the Caboolture campus.

-The Caboolture campus is in addition to our plans to open a major new USC campus at Petrie in 2020, and the two campuses will operate in conjunction with each other from 2020 onwards.
+The Caboolture campus is in addition to our plans to open a second Moreton Bay campus in Petrie in 2020, and the two campuses will operate in conjunction with each other from 2020 onwards.

 Both QUT and USC are committed to the future of higher education in the Caboolture region.
 QUT has proudly nurtured university education in the area through its Caboolture campus for more than 15 years, and is now consolidating its focus on its inner-city campuses at Gardens Point and Kelvin Grove.

 During the same period, at USC we have expanded our strategic priorities beyond the Sunshine Coast to include study locations on the Fraser Coast, in Gympie, Brisbane’s South Bank precinct, North Lakes and the Caboolture CBD.
 This new campus is a natural extension of USC’s ongoing presence in the local community, and our plans to open a major new USC campus at Petrie in 2020.

 Providing higher education opportunities to a diverse student population, with an emphasis on face-to-face teaching and work-integrated learning, will remain key to USC’s long-term commitment to its new Caboolture study location and the wider Moreton Bay region.

 QUT and USC are currently in discussions to finalise the transfer process.